Updated November 17, 2018.

 To a delicious stock, add chopped leftover meats and vegetables, and then warm the soup just enough to heat through the leftover ingredients.

 If using fresh vegetables, sauté them in a little butter or oil until tender crisp to preserve their nutritive value and bright flavor before adding them to warmed stock.

-While stocks might be the blank canvas for gluten free soup and stew recipes, seasonings are the paint on your palette.
-A dab here and a swath there . . .
+While stocks might be the blank canvas for gluten free soup and stew recipes, seasonings are the paint on your culinary palette.

 While they are not stock or broth based, cream soups are an opportunity to push the boundaries of goodness and richness.